TheLukaDragar/UNI-LJ-VRA/code/README.md

 ### 3.1.1: Data
-`RandomSeqFaceFramesDataset`from `dataset_tool.py` processes each video in the dataset by randomly selecting a sequence of frames with a specified length(`seq_len=5`).
+`RandomSeqFaceFramesDataset`from `dataset_tool.py` processes each video in the dataset from `labels/train_set.csv`by randomly selecting a sequence of frames with a specified length(`seq_len=5`).
 The chosen sequence originates from a random starting point within the video.
 Each frame is then transformed according to the specified transforms for the model.
 Finally it returns these seqences with the coresponding MOS labels.

 The dataset is then randomly split into train, validation and test sets.
 - Train: 70%